Kong/kongponents/docs/components/multiselect.md

 </script>
 ```

-### loading

-When `autosuggest` is enabled, you can use the `loading` prop to show a loading indicator while fetching data from API.
-By default, the loading indicator is a spinner icon, and you can implement your own indicator using the `loading` slot.
-See [autosuggest](#autosuggest) for an example.

 ## Attribute Binding

 You can pass any input attribute and it will get properly bound to the element.